jethron/hoverboard/data/faq.md

 Good for discussions or workshops.

+### {$ roomInfo.sponsorMap.Playlist $} (aka "Playlist") room
+This room is located on Level 3.

+This room is roughly above the Board area (which is on Level 2).
+From the lifts or stairs, go around to "behind" the stairs to find the room, which is next to Million.

+The capacity is smaller (~10 charis), with a conference-style setup, with chairs circling around a single long table.

+Good for smaller talks or discussions.

 ### {$ roomInfo.sponsorMap.Toybox $} (aka "Toybox") room
 ### {$ roomInfo.sponsorMap.Studio $} (aka "Studio") room
 ### {$ roomInfo.sponsorMap.Trailer $} (aka "Trailer") room